A cod

 Ljungberg sees the project as an excellent way to study the effects on sea fauna.
 There are a few ongoing international studies, but he’d like to see more.

 “There hasn’t been enough analysis of this subject yet.
 To me, this is surprising.
-More research would make it easier to identify the effects on fish fauna that come from wind parks versus effects that are just due to general environmental changes.
+More research would make it easier to identify the effects on marine fauna that come from wind parks versus effects that are just due to general environmental changes.
 We need to be able to monitor more.”

 But the initiative goes beyond answering important research questions.